Struct

 onto a dereferenceable position; if the iterator didn’t move, or

-moved onto the end iterator, then FALSE
+moved onto the end iterator, then FALSE is returned.
+If count is 0,

-the function does nothing and returns FALSE
+the function does nothing and returns FALSE.
+If count is negative,

-moves backward by 0 - count
+moves backward by 0 - count lines.

 gtk_text_iter_forward_search

-.
+Searches forward for str.
 Any match is returned by setting

 first character after the match.
 The search will not continue past

-.
+limit.
 Note that a search is a linear or O(n) operation, so you

-to avoid locking up your UI on large buffers.
+may wish to use limit to avoid locking up your UI on large buffers.

 gtk_text_iter_forward_sentence_end

 Moves forward to the next sentence end.
-(If iter
+(If iter is at the end of

 a sentence, moves to the next end of sentence.)
 Sentence